arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 	> **Note:** You can learn more about Git commands in the project documentation http://git-scm.com/documentation.

-1. To add the remote Windows Azure repository and push the files, run the following commands.
+1. To add the remote Microsoft Azure repository and push the files, run the following commands.
 Replace the _{Git Clone Url}_ placeholder with the value obtained from the portal.

 	```CommandPrompt
 	git remote add azure {Git Clone Url}